 Hotels Near LEGOLAND Florida

-If you have more than one day to visit LEGOLAND Florida then I highly suggest checking out the rates at the LEGOLAND Hotel onsite or the NEW LEGOLAND Beach Retreat opening this Spring.
+If you have more than one day to visit LEGOLAND Florida then I highly suggest checking out the rates at the LEGOLAND Hotel onsite or the NEW LEGOLAND Beach Retreat that opened Spring 2017.
 Read all about this new Legoland hotel here.
 There are also some other hotels near LEGOLAND that are very budget friendly like the Holiday Inn Winter Haven which is only a 5 minute drive to Legoland Florida.